When Should You Turn Off Sprinkler System?

 Winterizing a Sprinkler System

 “Winterizing” is a term used when describing the process of prepping an irrigation system for the cold weather months.
-A lot of homeowners assume that they should shut their sprinklers off right when the fall season arrives.
-However, that’s usually a mistake.
+A lot of homeowners assume sprinkler system shut-off should happen at the start of fall, but grass still needs about an inch of water per week until it enters dormancy.

 A lawn needs to receive at least one inch of water per week.
 It needs this much water until it’s in dormancy, which won’t happen until a cold snap arrives.
 In regions that do not receive adequate rainfall, shutting down the sprinklers too early, can result in a dried-out, dead, or unsightly landscape.